 - in a dry and cool location

 Store filament in a re-sealable bag with the silica gel desiccant provided.
-Store PVA immediately after use to minimise moisture uptake.
+Store PVA immediately after use to minimize moisture uptake.

 Identifying poorly stored filament